Trump: Putin says Russia will ‘have to’ respond to Ukraine attacks

 “You have to remember that Donald Trump, when he came into office, was very confident that he could end this war on day one, but here we are now in June and the fact is … this is far from resolved,” she said from the White House.

+Putin’s refusal to meet Zelenskyy, who while dismissing Russia’s ceasefire proposal as “an ultimatum”, for his part renewed a call for direct talks with his Russian counterpart.

+Zelenskyy on Wednesday also seemed to taunt Moscow by saying if it had accepted Kyiv’s offer of a ceasefire, there would have been no launching of the massive drone strike on Russian strategic bombers.

-Moscow said earlier on Wednesday that military options were “on the table” for its response to Ukrainian attacks deep inside Russia and accused the West of being involved in them.
+The Kremlin insisted on Wednesday that military options were “on the table” for its response to the unprecedented Ukrainian attacks deep inside Russia and accused the West of being involved in them.

-Russia also urged the US and Britain to restrain Kyiv after the attacks, which Ukrainian officials have lauded as showing Kyiv can still fight back after more than three years of war.
+Russia also urged the United States and United Kingdom to restrain Kyiv after the attacks, which Ukrainian officials have lauded as showing Kyiv can still fight back after more than three years of war.

 British and US officials have said they had no prior knowledge of the weekend attacks on Russian nuclear-capable long-range bombers.